Guides & Tutorials

 npm start!
 You’ll probably see a build timeout in these cases — we’ll run your commands but then after 15 minutes, we stop the build process.

 The next biggest source of failures is network access.
-Your docker container does have network access - you can download stuff from the internet - but what we don’t have is all of your GitHub permissions.
-If you have submodules that are in private repositories, or private node modules, or other git repositories that you need separate access to - well, our build environment only has access to them in case you send the authentication raw materials our way somehow.
-In general we don’t advise this - for instance: use subtrees instead of submodules and create a copy of the private node modules before sending us a deploy.
+The Docker container your build runs in does have network access — you can download stuff from the internet — but what we don’t have is any of your GitHub permissions.
+If you have submodules that are in private repositories, or private node modules, or other Git repositories that you need separate access to — well, our build environment only has access to them in case you can somehow provide the authentication to us.
+You can see some advice on how you can access private resources in the following articles:

 Now that you’ve gotten the versions ironed out and access permissions all dialed in, things should be working, right?
-Well, just in case builds are still failing, fear not - we’ll be happy to help you debug if things still aren’t working.
-And of course, we love PR’s on our build image if you need something we don’t have!
+Well, just in case builds are still failing, fear not — we’ll be happy to help you debug in our forums, in case things still aren’t working.